frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/stock/item.md

 * **Weight UOM**: The Unit of Measure for the item.
 This can be Nos, Kilo, etc. The Weight UoM which you use internally can be different from the purchase UoM.
 * **Weight Per Unit**: The actual weight per unit of the item.
 Eg: 1 kilo biscuits or 10 biscuits per pack.
 * **Default Material Request Type**: When you create a new Material Request for this item, the field set here will be selected by default in the new Material Request.
 This is also known as an 'indent'.
 * **Valuation Method**: Select the Valuation Method whether FIFO or Moving Average.
-To know more about Valuation Methods, [click here](/docs/user/manual/en/stock/articles/item-valuation-fifo-and-moving-average).
+Read [Item Valuation methods](/docs/user/manual/en/stock/articles/item-valuation-fifo-and-moving-average) to know more.

 ### 3.4 Automatic Reordering
 When the stock of an item dips under a certain quantity, you can set an automatic reorder under 'Auto Reorder' section.
 This should be enabled in [Stock Settings](/docs/user/manual/en/stock/stock-settings#9-automatic-material-request).
 This will raise a [Material Request](/docs/user/manual/en/stock/material-request) for the Item.
 The user with roles Purchase Manager and Stock Manager will be **notified** when the Material Request is created.